omled1/supermath/README.md

 ## IMPORTANT INFORMATION
-#### I made this application mainly for the founder of SuperMath.
-Hence, I restricted which users could access the features of this website which I am hosting on PythonAnywhere.
-TO TEST OUT THIS APPLICATION, PLEASE USE THE USERNAME "cs50w" WHEN REGISTERING AN ACCOUNT.
+#### I created this application mainly for the founder of SuperMath.
+Thus, even though I have published this application on the web, I refrain from sharing the link since I prefer that the access and use of the website be limited to me and the founder only.
+This is also why I limited the valid usernames a user could use to register an account.
+So, if you want to try out this web application's features on your own machine, please use the username "demo" when registering an account.
+Any e-mail address and password will suffice.

 ## HOW TO RUN THE APPLICATION
 1. Ensure that all of the libraries are installed through “pip install -r requirements.txt”